AlexJones0/qemu/docs/opentitan/ot_otp.md

   `-global ot-otp-<top>.fatal_escalate=true` to enable this feature. where `top` should be defined as `eg` for the [EarlGrey](ot_earlgrey.md) machine, or `dj` for the [Darjeeling](ot_darjeeling.md) machine.

+* OTP backend read/write timings have default values configured by the machine / device defaults.
+You can manually override these timings by specifying `-global ot-otp_ot_be.write_ns=<time>` and `-global ot-otp_ot_be.read_ns=<time>` where `time` is replaced by the integer nanoseconds that an OTP backend cell read/write should approximately take.
+This can be used to allow the OTP to execute slower/faster than the arbitrarily configured defaults if needed.